koard/DukeFarm-Backend/README.md

 1. Provision a PostgreSQL database and set `DATABASE_URL` in `.env`.
 2. Enable Google Maps Platform Weather API and place the key in `.env`.
 3. Run `npm run prisma:migrate` to create tables defined in `prisma/schema.prisma`.
-4. Seed initial data (users, production cycles, etc.) using Prisma Studio or a custom seed script.
+4. Seed initial data (users, farms, production cycles, etc.) as needed for testing.
-5. Start the API locally with `npm run dev` and hit `GET http://localhost:4000/api/v1/health` to verify.
+6. Start the API locally with `npm run dev` and hit `GET http://localhost:4000/api/v1/health` to verify.